How to Connect to WiFi without WiFi Password

 - If no configurator device has a QR code available, look for a PIN on the device and enter that instead.

 That’s it!
 Your device handles the rest.
 You now have a connection to the network and possibly an internet connection if present.
-Any new device scans a QR code and automatically connects to the network.
+Any new device scans a QR code and automatically connects too.

 Router Guest Mode Without a Password

-Another option for sharing WiFi connectivity with guests involves setting up an unsecured guest network on your router.
-This is surely not the best option (security dangers) due to lack of encrypted data transmission and an open connectivity process, but it works.
+Another option for sharing Wi-Fi connectivity with guests involves setting up an unsecured guest network on your router.
+This process is undoubtedly not the best option (security dangers) due to the lack of encrypted data transmission and open connectivity, but it works.
 To set up a guest network on your router, you must be a network administrator.
-Nearly all modern routers support the guest network feature, and you can leave the password blank on the guest network (or have a very simple password that is easily entered and shared).
+Nearly all modern routers support the guest network feature, and you can leave the password blank on the guest network (or have an elementary password that is easily entered and shared).

-The downside of a guest network with no password or an easily guessed trivial password is that it is not very secure if you are in proximity to people.
+The downside of a guest network with no password or an easily guessed trivial password is that it is not very secure if you are close to other people.
 It’s probably fine for your mountaintop cabin or your second home on Mars, however.
 Guest networks will work for any device type.

 Follow these steps to set up a guest network on your router:

 - Open your computer’s browser and paste your router’s IP address into the address bar.
 Commonly, the address will be either 192.168.0.1 or 192.168.1.1.
 The IP address is almost always printed somewhere on your router.